 Elements RTL is not meant to abstract you away or protect you from the underlying frameworks, or to save you from having to learn the basic concepts of how these frameworks function and should be used from your applications.
 As such, its scope is a lot smaller than many other "cross-platform libraries" (or in fact as platform-specific abstraction libraries, such as the Delphi VCL).

 Elements RTL is there to help you abstract those pieces of code that you want to share between platforms.
-It provides, by very definition, a compromise of an API that works on all three target platform, but may not always feel native on all three target platforms – platform conventions are too different to have a class with methods that "feel 100% right" on .NET, Java and Cocoa at the same time.
+It provides, by very definition, a compromise of an API that works on all four target platforms, but may not always feel native on all of them – platform conventions are too different to have a class with methods that "feel 100% right" on .NET, Java and Cocoa at the same time.

 Elements RTL is an open source project, and driven as much by our internal work as it is by contributions from the community of Oxygene, RemObjects C# and Silver users.
 Let us know what functionality you are missing, or maybe even consider contributing some classes yourself.
 Pull requests are always welcome.